How does sending files work?

 - Your browsing traffic is encrypted using TLS versions 1.2 or 1.3

-End-to-end encryption means that we cannot access your files, only your recipients can.
+Remember: end-to-end encryption means that we cannot access your files, only your recipients can.

-Is Trebuchet similar to Firefox Send?
+Is Hexiosec Transfer similar to Firefox Send?

-Trebuchet was inspired by Firefox Send, but we've taken it much further.
+Hexiosec Transfer was inspired by Firefox Send, but we've taken it much further.

-Firefox Send was a great file sharing application from the Mozilla Foundation, but as on their blog, it had to be closed down as it was frequently being used for malicious purposes - primarily due to its anonymity.
-We've started with their approach, added authentication (thus removing the anonymity), and built in more features and improved security.
+Firefox Send was a great file sharing application from the Mozilla Foundation, but as detailed on their blog, it had to be closed down as it was frequently being used for malicious purposes—primarily due to its anonymity.